Benefits of auto-tagging

-Using auto-tagging exclusively provides a number of benefits over manual tagging:
+Using auto-tagging exclusively provides several benefits over manual tagging.
+It:

-- It saves you the work of manually tagging every destination URL.
+- Saves you the work of manually tagging every final URL.

-- It eliminates the errors you can introduce when you attempt to manually tag each URL.
+- Eliminates the errors you can introduce when you attempt to manually tag each URL.
 For example,

 utm_source=Googleis different from

-- Your only option for importing Analytics goals and transactions into AdWords Conversion Tracking is to use auto-tagging.
+- Allows you to import Analytics goals and transactions into AdWords Conversion Tracking.

-- Auto-tagging offers more detailed reporting in Google Analytics (see below).
+- Offers more detailed Analytics reporting (see below).